CIA: history and current situation. Central Intelligence Agency (CIA) overview

 (Directorate of Science and Technology);

 Intelligence Directorate has been in existence since November 1952.
-The current Director of Intelligence is Fran P. Moore, appointed on May 6, 2010.
+The current Director of Intelligence is Fran P. Moore, appointed to this position on May 6, 2010.

-After the liquidation of the Warsaw Pact and the collapse of the USSR that followed soon after, the “image of the enemy” in the eyes of American voters faded significantly.
-Of course, even without the communists, Russia remains a “source of evil,” but this “evil” has clearly shrunk in size and, as a result, has become less frightening.
-It is not surprising that voices began to be heard in the United States about the need to reduce the scope of the activities of the special services and, accordingly, their funding.
-From 1991 to 1997, the budget of the American intelligence community decreased annually.
+After the liquidation of the Warsaw Pact and the subsequent collapse of the USSR, the “image of the enemy” in the eyes of American voters faded significantly.
+Of course, Russia remains a “source of evil” even without communists, but this “evil” has clearly shrunk in size and, as a result, has become less frightening.
+It is not surprising that voices began to be heard in the United States about the need to reduce the scope of the activities of the intelligence services and, accordingly, their funding.
+From 1991 to 1997, the budget of the American intelligence community decreased every year.

-As part of these developments, in 1994 the then CIA Deputy Director for Intelligence, Douglas J. MacEachin, created a commission to reorganize and downsize his directorate.
-The commission worked for three years, after which, in 1997, a radical reorganization of the Intelligence Directorate really took place.
-True, at the same time, its head also changed - it was John Edward McLaughlin.
+As part of these trends, in 1994, then-CIA Deputy Director for Intelligence Douglas J. MacEachin created a commission to reorganize and downsize his directorate.
+The commission worked for three years, after which, in 1997, a radical reorganization of the Intelligence Directorate actually took place.
+True, its head also changed - he became John Edward McLaughlin.

-If before 1997 there were five territorial departments in the Intelligence Directorate, now there are three of them: the departments of Russia and Europe were merged, and the department of Africa and Latin America was divided between two other departments.
-The result is:
+If before 1997 the Intelligence Directorate had five territorial departments, now there are three: the Russia and Europe departments were merged, and the Africa and Latin America department was divided between two other departments.
+The result was:

 Department of Russian and European Studies;

-Department of Middle East, South Asia and Africa Studies;
+Department of Middle Eastern, South Asian and African Studies;

 Department of Asia-Pacific and Latin American Studies.

-However, the "dark days" soon passed.
-Since 1998, the funding of the American intelligence services has been steadily increasing, which makes it possible to create new units and expand personnel.
+However, the “dark days” soon passed.
+Since 1998, funding for American intelligence agencies has been steadily increasing, which makes it possible to create new units and expand personnel.

-Department of Russian and European Studies(Office of Russian and European Analysis) covers countries that have long been of paramount importance to the United States as allies or adversaries and are likely to continue to occupy a key place in American national security policy.
-The department's staff includes both "generalist" analysts and experts who specialize in issues ranging from ethnic conflict in the Balkans to US-Russian relations:
+Department of Russian and European Studies(Office of Russian and European Analysis) covers countries that have long been of primary importance to the United States, either as allies or adversaries, and are likely to continue to occupy a key place in American national security policy.
+The department's staff includes both generalist analysts and experts who specialize in issues ranging from ethnic conflict in the Balkans to US-Russian relations:

-Employees of the department had a hand in the most important events of the end of the last century, such as the Solidarity movement in Poland, the fall of the Berlin Wall, the destruction of the Soviet Union, the expansion of NATO and numerous wars in the territory of the former Yugoslavia.
+The department's employees had a hand in the most important events of the end of the last century, such as the Solidarity movement in Poland, the fall of the Berlin Wall, the destruction of the Soviet Union, the expansion of NATO and numerous wars in the former Yugoslavia.

 And today the work of the department is no less exciting.
-He provides intelligence analysis and analytical support to arms control negotiations, analyzes the potential benefits and challenges of EU enlargement, and actively studies the political and economic landscape.
-Central Asia are areas of growing US interest.
+He provides intelligence analysis and analytical support to arms control negotiations, analyzes the potential benefits and challenges of EU enlargement, and actively studies the political and economic landscape Central Asia- areas of growing US interest.

 Iraq Studies Division(Office of Iraq Analysis).
-On the account of its employees there are also many achievements.
-As intelligence analysts, they took part in such events as the capture of Saddam Hussein and many of his senior officials, the suppression of Iraqi "insurgents", the holding of "the first free elections" in occupied Iraq.
-Many members of the department have advanced degrees in Arabic studies and are fluent in Arabic.
+Its employees also have many achievements to their credit.
+As intelligence analysts, they were involved in events such as the capture of Saddam Hussein and many of his senior officials, the suppression of Iraqi "insurgents", and the holding of the "first free elections" in occupied Iraq.
+Many members of the department have advanced degrees in Arabic studies and speak Arabic fluently.

-Department of Middle East and South Asia Studies(Office of Near Eastern and South Asian Analysis).
-His area of interest includes the states of the Middle East and North Africa, as well as the countries of South Asia - India, Pakistan and Afghanistan.
+Department of Middle Eastern and South Asian Studies(Office of Near Eastern and South Asian Analysis).
+His areas of interest include the states of the Middle East and North Africa, as well as the countries of South Asia - India, Pakistan and Afghanistan.

 Department of Asia-Pacific, Latin America and Africa Studies(Office of Asian Pacific, Latin American, and African Analysis).
 Covers the rest of the world.

-Center for International Crime and Drugs(Crime and Narcotics Center).
-In April 1989, the Counternarcotics Center (CNC) was established under the director of the CIA.
-In 1994, the functions of this center were expanded, and he also began to deal with international organized crime, having received a new name, but retaining the old abbreviation (Crime and Narcotics Center, CNC).
-Representatives of most structures of the Intelligence Community engaged in the fight against crime and drugs directly participate in the work of the Center.
+Center on International Crime and Drugs(Crime and Narcotics Center).
+In April 1989, the Counternarcotics Center (CNC) was created under the director of the CIA.
+In 1994, the functions of this center were expanded, and it also began to deal with international organized crime, receiving a new name, but maintaining the same abbreviation (Crime and Narcotics Center, CNC).
+Representatives of most Intelligence Community structures involved in the fight against crime and drugs directly participate in the work of the Center.

 Analytical group of the Counterintelligence Center(Counterintelligence Center).
 The Counterintelligence Center itself is part of the National Secret Service.

-Analytical group of the Information Operations Center(Information Operations Center).
-Assesses foreign threats to US computer systems, especially those supporting infrastructure vital to US security.
+Analytical Group of the Information Operations Center(Information Operations Center).
+Assesses foreign threats to U.S. computer systems, especially those that support infrastructure vital to U.S. security.

-Political Support Division(Office of Policy Support).
+Political support department(Office of Policy Support).
 Created in 1998.
-Provides the delivery of intelligence information to senior US officials, as well as agencies responsible for American security.
-The department's first major "client" is the President's Analytical Support Staff, whose staff in turn prepare three written reviews daily and, again daily, provide intelligence briefings to the president, vice president, and other senior officials. persons in charge of national security.
+Ensures the delivery of intelligence information to senior US officials, as well as to agencies responsible for American security.
+The department's first major client is the President's Analytical Support Staff, which in turn prepares three written briefs daily and, again daily, provides intelligence briefings to the President, Vice President, and other senior officials. persons of the country responsible for national security.
 The department's second major client is the CIA Operations Center.

 In addition, the department checks the quality of analytical “products” issued by the Intelligence Directorate.
 Previously, these functions were performed by a division of the political support department.

 Department of Transnational Issues(Office of Transnational Issues).
-He is engaged in the analysis of various issues that go beyond a single country or region and, as a rule, belong to one of four main groups: weapons, foreign technologies, economic security, social conflicts.
-Among these issues, the following stand out in particular:
+Engaged in the analysis of various issues that go beyond the boundaries of a single country or region and usually relate to one of four main groups: weapons, foreign technologies, economic security, social conflicts.
+Among these issues, the following can be particularly highlighted:

-The study of foreign weapons, especially missile systems, their technical characteristics and the impact that their appearance will have on political stability and the position of the American armed forces in the corresponding region.
+The study of foreign weapons, especially missile systems, their technical characteristics and the impact that their appearance will have on the political stability and position of the American armed forces in the relevant region.

-Examination of foreign achievements in the field of information technology and telecommunications in order to protect the national infrastructure of the United States from possible attacks and prevent unwanted technological surprises.
+Examine foreign advances in information technology and telecommunications to protect U.S. national infrastructure from possible attacks and prevent unwanted technological surprises.

-Expertise on the state of international energy, trade, and finance to assist US officials responsible for US energy stability and the security of international financial markets.
+Examine the state of international energy resources, trade and finance to assist US officials responsible for American energy stability and the security of international financial markets.

-Assessment of the situation in the "hot spots" of the planet: the situation with food, the flow of refugees, etc., so that the subsequent intervention of the American "peacekeepers" could be planned.
+Assessment of the situation in the “hot spots” of the planet: the food situation, refugee flows, etc., so that the subsequent intervention of American “peacekeepers” can be planned.

 Expertise in criminal activities such as money laundering, arms trafficking, foreign smuggling and sanctions violations.

-Center for Non-Proliferation of Weapons of Mass Destruction and Conventional Arms Control(Weapons Intelligence, Nonproliferation and Arms Control Center).
+Center for the Non-Proliferation of Weapons of Mass Destruction and Conventional Arms Control(Weapons Intelligence, Nonproliferation and Arms Control Center).
 Created in September 1991.
-It is engaged in the analysis of the technical aspects of weapons and space systems of other countries, the analysis of information on nuclear, chemical and biological weapons, nuclear energy, tactical and general-purpose weapons systems, air defense systems, policy in the field of scientific and technological progress.
+Analyzes the technical aspects of weapons and space systems of other countries, analyzes information on nuclear, chemical and biological weapons, nuclear energy, tactical and general-purpose weapon systems, air defense systems, and policy in the field of scientific and technological progress.
 Coordinates the activities of the entire Intelligence Community on these issues.

 Corporate Resources Department(Office of Corporate Resources).
-Provides the work of the Intelligence Directorate, dealing with the budget, contracting, distribution of material, financial and human resources.
-When working with personnel, as it should be in the conditions of the total domination of liberal ideology, he is obliged to monitor the observance of equal employment opportunities and the implementation of "diversity programs".
+Ensures the work of the Intelligence Directorate, dealing with the budget, concluding contracts, and distributing material, financial and human resources.
+When working with personnel, as it should be under conditions of the total dominance of liberal ideology, he is obliged to monitor compliance with equal employment opportunities and the implementation of “diversity programs.”

 Sherman Kent School of Intelligence Analysis(Sherman Kent School for Intelligence Analysis).
-It is part of the CIA University and provides training and retraining for the Intelligence Directorate.
+It is part of the CIA University and carries out training and retraining of personnel of the Intelligence Directorate.

-The Career Analyst Program is a basic training course for novice employees of the Directorate that includes the study of the basic principles of analytical work, training in writing and oral speech- the future analyst must be able to correctly compose a report or make a concise and clear report.
-Also studied are issues of counterintelligence, techniques for identifying disinformation and other useful skills.
+The basic analyst training course (Career Analyst Program), which aspiring Directorate employees take, includes learning the basic principles of analytical work, training in writing and oral speech- the future analyst must be able to competently write a report or give a concise and clear report.
+Counterintelligence issues, techniques for identifying disinformation, and other useful skills are also studied.

 For experienced specialists and managers, the School provides numerous and varied advanced training courses.
-In addition, employees of the Directorate can take an evening course at one of the Washington universities on the job.
+In addition, Directorate employees can take an evening course at one of the Washington universities without interrupting their work.

-With the permission of his superiors, a CIA officer may, while remaining in the service, undergo full-time study at the university, as well as receive a referral to the National War College, or to one of the army and naval colleges.
+With the permission of his superiors, a CIA employee may, while remaining in service, undergo full-time study at a university, as well as receive an assignment to the National War College, or to one of the Army and Naval Colleges.

-National Secret Service and indeed is the most secret part CIA.
+National Secret Service really is the most secret part CIA.
 Its predecessor, the Directorate of Plans, was created on August 1, 1952.
 On March 1, 1973, it was renamed the Directorate of Operations.

-The operational directorate solved tasks related to the search and collection of information by undercover intelligence, organized and carried out covert operations, counterintelligence support of undercover and operational activities, and fought against terrorism and drug trafficking.
+The Operations Directorate solved problems related to the search and collection of information by human intelligence forces, organized and carried out covert operations, counterintelligence support for intelligence and operational activities, and fought terrorism and drug trafficking.

 On October 13, 2005, the National Secret Service was created on the basis of the Operations Directorate.
-In addition to its previous functions, it is entrusted with the coordination of undercover intelligence carried out by all special services from the Intelligence Community.
+In addition to its previous functions, it is entrusted with the coordination of human intelligence carried out by all intelligence agencies from the Intelligence Community.

 At one time, the number of employees of the Operations Directorate was estimated at 8 thousand people.
-After the US victory in the Cold War, it fell to 2,000, but is now rising again.
+After the US victory in the Cold War, it fell to 2 thousand, but is now increasing again.

-The current Director of the National Secret Service is John D. Bennett, who took over on July 21, 2010.
-He has two deputies reporting to him, one of whom heads the Community HUMINT Coordination Center, and the other - all other structures of the National Secret Service, which include:
+The current director of the National Clandestine Service is John D. Bennett, who assumed this post on July 21, 2010.
+He has two deputies under his supervision, one of whom heads the Community HUMINT Coordination Center, and the other - all other structures of the National Secret Service, which include:

 Nonproliferation Office(Counterproliferation Division).
 Engaged in countering the proliferation of weapons of mass destruction.

-On September 11, 2001, the staff of the Center were clearly not up to par, having failed to prevent the terrorist attacks in New York and Washington, or even to warn about them.
+On September 11, 2001, the Center's employees were clearly not at their best, failing to either prevent the terrorist attacks in New York and Washington, or even warn about them.

 The tasks of the Center include:

-Development and support of large-scale programs to combat terrorism with intelligence and limit the capabilities of international terrorist groups and the states that support them;
+Developing and supporting large-scale counterterrorism programs with intelligence and limiting the capabilities of international terrorist groups and the states that support them;

-Drawing up on the basis of intelligence all types of analytical reviews on groups and states responsible for international terrorism;
+Compiling, based on intelligence data, all types of analytical reviews on groups and states responsible for international terrorism;

-Coordinating the anti-terrorist activities of the CIA units, as well as other organizations that are part of the Intelligence Community.
+Coordination of anti-terrorism activities of CIA units, as well as other organizations within the Intelligence Community.

-During so-called "anti-terrorist operations" such as the current wars in Iraq and Afghanistan, the Center must provide direct intelligence support to the units of the United States armed forces participating in them.
+During so-called “anti-terrorism operations,” such as the current wars in Iraq and Afghanistan, the Center must provide direct intelligence support to participating units of the United States armed forces.

-According to his status, the head of the Center is a special assistant to the director of the CIA for combating terrorism.
+The head of the Center by his status is a special assistant to the director of the CIA for counter-terrorism issues.

 Counterintelligence Center(Counterintelligence Center).
 Created in 1988.
-Provides security for the intelligence activities of the CIA residencies, carries out undercover penetration into foreign intelligence services, and works with defectors.
+Ensures the security of intelligence activities of CIA residencies, carries out undercover penetration into foreign intelligence services, and works with defectors.

-Regional and transnational administrations(Regional and Transnational Issues Divisions).
-Carry out intelligence activities and covert operations in their respective regions.
+Regional and transnational directorates(Regional and Transnational Issues Divisions).
+Carry out intelligence activities and covert operations in relevant regions.
 The number and names of departments are classified.
-Until 1991 there were six of them:
+Before 1991 there were six of them:

 USSR and Eastern Europe;